-Up to a maximum of £268,275 for most members.
+\ Up to a maximum of £268,275 for most members

+Option 2a

 Cash and reduced PIE pension

 You can also exchange future increases for a higher starting pension, but take some of that higher pension as tax-free cash instead.
 This will reduce your PIE pension, but it will still be higher than if you opt for a normal pension with tax-free cash (Option 2).

+Please see your retirement statement.